 Botulism is a rare disease in the EU/EEA, but it still occurs sporadically and as small clusters of various disease forms.
-Botulism case numbers reported by national surveillance schemes were stable in 2015-2019.
+Botulism case numbers reported by national surveillance schemes were stable in 2016-2020.
+The number of reported botulisms cases was not affected by the COVID-19 pandemic, unlike most other food-borne diseases.
+This finding shows that severe conditions such as botulism are unlikely to remain undiagnosed, and the exposure to food contaminated with C. botulinum neurotoxins did not substantially change in 2020.
 Four countries (France, Italy, Poland and Romania) reported the highest annual number of botulism cases in the last five years.
-Recent studies showed the most common sources of botulism were: cured ham and other pork/boar meat products in France [4], home-canned vegetables in Italy [5], homemade, canned fish or pork products, and mixed or unknown types of canned meat in Poland [6], and home-preserved, canned pork and ham products in Romania [7].
+Recent studies showed the most common sources of botulism were: cured ham and other pork/boar meat products in France [5], home-canned vegetables in Italy [6], homemade, canned fish or pork products, and mixed or unknown types of canned meat in Poland [7], and home-preserved, canned pork and ham products in Romania [8].

-Seven food-borne botulism outbreaks were reported in 2019 to the annual zoonoses data collected by the European Food Safety Authority (EFSA) [4].
-These outbreaks were small (2.4 cases on an average) and involved 17 cases in five countries (France, Italy, Poland, Romania and Spain).
-The food vehicles reported in five strong-evidence outbreaks were: pork/homemade smoked ham (two outbreaks), vegetables (two outbreaks), and mixed or other food (one outbreak) [8].
+Nine food-borne botulism outbreaks were reported in 2020 to the annual zoonoses data collected by the European Food Safety Authority (EFSA).
+These outbreaks involved 34 cases in three countries (France, Italy and Spain).
+A food vehicle was reported in six strong-evidence outbreaks: two outbreaks were caused by vegetables/home-made pickled vegetables, two outbreaks were caused by canned food products, and one outbreak each was caused by fish and pork products [9].

 Botulinum neurotoxins (BoNTs) are mainly produced by C. botulinum, but more rarely, are also produced by other Clostridium species (C. argentinense, C. baratii and C. butyricum).
-Most cases of human botulism are caused by BoNT types A, B or E, and rarely by type F. In the EU/EEA, BoNT type B, followed by type A, caused the majority (98%) of the human cases, whereas BoNT type E and F were recorded in 2% of the cases reported in TESSy in 2015-2019.
-Type F was identified in infant botulism mostly in very young infants, and in intestinal botulism in adults.
-It presents more rapid and severe illness than the illnesses caused by BoNT types A and B [9].
+Most cases of human botulism are caused by BoNT types A, B or E, and rarely by type F. In the EU/EEA, BoNT type B, followed by type A, caused the majority (>99%) of the human cases, whereas BoNT type E and F were recorded in less than 1% of the cases reported in TESSy in 2016-2020.
+Type F, however, typically presents more rapid and severe illness than the illnesses caused by BoNT types A and B.